Introducing Puppy Number Two

 Building a strong bond between your new puppy and older dog takes time.
 It’s a gradual process that may take days or even weeks.

-Increase Interaction Time Gradually: Start with short, positive interactions and slowly increase your time together.
+• Increase Interaction Time Gradually: Start with short, positive interactions, then gradually increase your time together.
 Watch for signs of friendship developing, like playing together, sleeping near each other, or gentle grooming.

 Patience is key.
 Allow them to develop their relationship naturally without forcing constant interaction.